 A divorce kit will also walk you through the entire procedure step by step.

-Filing an Application For Divorce
+Filing an Application For Divorce in Victoria

 You need to go to the Family Court website and find a Divorce Application to start a divorce.
 This application can be submitted jointly with your spouse or individually as a Sole Application.
 You could also use a lawyer to help you apply.

 Once the application has been completed, verified by a witness, and acknowledged as true, it is ready to be submitted for processing.